Emergency Treatment For High Blood Pressure At Home

 The Bottom Line

-If you are among the nearly 50% of American adults with high blood pressure, according to the CDC, knowing how to lower it quickly is important.
-While emergency medical treatment for high blood pressure at a hospital is always best, there are some steps you can take at home to help bring your numbers down.
+While emergency medical treatment for a hypertensive emergency at a hospital is always best, there are some steps you can take at home to help bring your numbers down.

-Consider these tips and be sure to consult with your doctor if you have any questions or concerns.
+Consider these tips, and be sure to consult with your doctor if you have any questions or concerns.